 "The Perils of Populist Succession: Ecuador in Comparative Perspective"

 Carlos de la Torre (Sociologist, Center for Latin American Studies, University of Florida)

 Differently from Venezuela where Maduro transformed a competitive authoritarian regime into an autocracy, in Ecuador, Lenín Moreno broke with his mentor, abandoned populism, and is aiming to lead to a process of democratic transition after ten years of Correa’s authoritarianism.
 Yet in order to get rid of Correa’s control of the institutions of accountability and the legal system, Moreno used a popular referendum to name a transitory council to replace the authorities named by Correa.
 Appealing to the will of the people this council did not always follow the rule of law, and hence there is the danger that Moreno’s institutional change will only last as long as Correa is banned from entering to the country.

-Carlos de la Torre is the director of the Center for Latin American Studies at the University of Florida, Gainesville.
-He has a PhD in Sociology from the New School for Social Research.
-He has been a fellow at the Simon Guggenheim Foundation, and the Woodrow Wilson Center for Scholars.
-His most recent books are The Routledge Handbook of Global Populism, (Routledge, 2019), Populisms: A Brief Immersion (New York: Tibidabo Editions, 2019), The Promise and Perils of Populism (The University Press of Kentucky, 2015), Latin American Populism of the Twenty First Century.
-Co-edited with Cynthia Arnson.
-(The Johns Hopkins University Press and the Woodrow Wilson Center Press, 2013), and Populist Seduction in Latin America, (Ohio University Press, second edition 2010).
+Carlos de la Torre (Ph.D., New School for Social Research).
+Sociologist, and Director of the Center for Latin American Studies at the University of Florida, Gainesville.
+Carlos de la Torre has been a fellow at the Simon Guggenheim Foundation, and the Woodrow Wilson Center for Scholars.
+His most recent books are The Routledge Handbook of Global Populism, (Routledge, 2019), Populisms: A Brief Immersion (New York: Tibidabo Editions, 2019), The Promise and Perils of Populism (The University Press of Kentucky, 2015), Latin American Populism of the Twenty First Century; Co-edited with Cynthia Arnson (The Johns Hopkins University Press and the Woodrow Wilson Center Press, 2013), and Populist Seduction in Latin America, (Ohio University Press, second edition 2010).